amittian/DATA_ANALYSIS-VISUALIZATION-using-Hive-and-TABLEAU/README.md

 Data set Description

 What is Pokémon Go?
 Pokémon Go is a free-to-play, location-based augmented reality game developed by Niantic for iOS and Android devices.
 It was released in July 2016 and in a few selected countries.
 You can download Pokémon for free of cost and start playing.
 You can also use PokéCoins to purchase Pokéballs, the in-game item you need to be able to catch Pokémons with.
 Let us see how to be performing Pokémon data analysis.

-Dataset Description:
+Dataset Columns Description:

 The dataset consists of 11 columns and their respective description is as follows:
 •	Pokemonid_Number: This column represents the ids of every Pokémon.